francocurotto/YDDM-re/documentation/abilities_list.md

 # Dimension Abilities
 ## DIMCURE (AMOUNT, NMONSTERS, COSTCREST, COST)
-Dimension
 Cures AMOUNT hearts to NMONSTERS number of player monsters.
 Cost: COST x COSTCTREST

 ## DIMCUREALL (AMOUNT)
-Dimension
 Cures AMOUNT hearts to all player monsters.

 ## DIMKILLWEAKEST
-Dimension
 Destroys the monster with the least attack.
 If multiple options, choose one

+## DIMKILLTUNNEL (COSTCREST, COST)
+Destroys one tunnel monster in dungeon.
+Cost: COST x COSTCREST

+## DIMKILLTUNNELALL (COSTCREST, COST)
+Destroys all tunnel monster in dungeon.
+Cost: COST x COSTCREST

+## DIMADDCREST (CREST, AMOUNT)
+Add AMOUNT CREST crests to player crest pool.

+## DIMTRADECREST (COST)
+Trade COST number of same crests for one crest of any type.

 ## EXODIA
-Dimension
 Wins the game if "R Leg of Forbidden", "L Leg of Forbidden", "L Arm of Forbidden" and "R Arm of Forbidden" are in dungeon and you control them.

 # Continuous Abilities
 ## STOPFLY
-Continuous
 Stop all FLY abilities.

 ## STOPTUNNEL
-Continuous
 Stop all TUNNELING abilities.

-## TURNSLOWTYPE
+## TURNSLOWTYPE (TYPE)
-Continuous
-Make monsters of type TYPE move only once every two turns.
+Make all monsters of type TYPE move only once every two turns.
+The turn for all monsters is universal, starting from the opponent turn after the dimension of the monster with the ability.
+Two or more of instances of this ability can be stacked to cancel movement completely.

 ## BUFFTYPE (TYPE, ATTR, AMOUNT)
-Continuous
 Raise ATTR of all TYPE monsters in dungeon by AMOUNT.

+## FROZEN
+Monster cannot move.

 # Battle Abilities
-## RAISEATTACK (COSTCREST, DAMAGEINC, MAX)
+## RAISEATTACK (MAX)
-Battle
-Raise attack during battle by (payed COSTCREST)xDAMAGEINC (maximum MAX crest are allowed to pay)
+Attack and raise attack during battle by 10x the number of extra payed crests, to a maximum of MAX.
+Cost: (2..MAX) x ATTACK

-## REDUCEDAMAGE (COSTCREST, DAMAGERED, MAX)
+## REDUCEDAMAGE (COSTCREST, COST, AMOUNT)
-Battle
-Reduce damage dealt during attack (after guard) by (payed COSTCREST)xDAMAGEINC (maximum MAX crest are allowed to pay)
+Guard and reduce damage dealt during attack (after guard) by AMOUNT.
+Cost: COST x COSTCREST

 # Standing Abilities
 ## BUFFSELF (ATTR, COSTCREST, COST, AMOUNT)
-Once per turn, increase ATTR by AMOUNT
+Once per turn, increase ATTR by AMOUNT.
+Cost: COST x COSTCREST

+## TRADEHEARTS (AMOUNT, COSTCREST, COST)
+Removes AMOUNT number of hearts from self and opponent monster.
+If no opponent monster available, ability cannot be used.
 Cost: COST x COSTCREST